jaxon-php/jaxon-website/pages/03.docs/01.usage/03.migration/docs.en.md

 ---
-title: Migrating from a previous version
+title: Migrating from Xajax to Jaxon
-menu: Migrating from a previous version
+menu: Migration
 template: docs
 ---